-One way to make life easier is to store some of your personal belongings.
+One way to make life easier is to store some of your personal belongings elsewhere.
 You can get a self-storage unit that comes with various security and safety features, which is useful when you realize you can’t fit all your furniture in your new home.

-In fact, while you’re getting ready to move, make sure to go through your stuff and give away (or throw away) anything you don’t really need or want.
+In fact, while you’re getting ready to move, make sure to sort through your stuff and give away (or throw away) anything you don’t really need or want.

-And to make things even simpler for you, another option is to rent a fully furnished and equipped apartment from a company like Blueground.
-Their apartments are beautifully decorated and in some of the best locations in D.C.
-Since they’re fully furnished, you don’t have to cart all your furniture with you, which will help you save on moving costs.
+To make things even simpler for you, another option is to rent a fully-furnished and equipped apartment from a company like Blueground.
+All of the apartments offered are beautifully decorated and located in some of D.C.’s best neighborhoods.
+Since they’re fully-furnished, you don’t have to cart all your furniture with you, which will really help you save on moving costs.

-You’ll need to channel your inner zen when living in D.C. because the traffic is terrible.
+You’ll need to channel your inner zen when living in D.C. because the traffic is often terrible.
 Even though the city is quite small, it can still take more than an hour to get from one end to the other.So, you’ll either have to give up your car and resort to the public transit system, or you’ll have to learn to be very, very patient.
-If you insist on using your car to get around, consider audio books.
+If you insist on using your car to get around, consider listening to podcasts or audiobooks to pass the time.
 They’re a great distraction while you’re sitting in traffic and will help keep you calm.

 If you opt for the Metro, though, make sure to learn the routes and the schedule.
 It isn’t a complicated system, but it can take a while to get used to using a new form of transportation.
-And knowing your stops will make life far easier and less frantic.
+Knowing your stops will make life far easier and less frantic.

-However, you should still keep your car as it can be useful for emergencies and when you want to get out of the city for a breather.
+However, you can use public transit and still keep your car as it can be useful for emergencies.
+Or it’s good to have when you want to get out of the city for a breather.
 Like your belongings, you can put your car in storage, which is often a far cheaper option than paying for parking.

 Unfortunately, you can’t do much about the prices.
 The salaries tend to be a little higher to compensate, but not as high as they should be.
 According to PayScale, the average salary is a little over $71,000.
 However, based on a GoBankingRates study, you’d need to make just under $91,000 per year to live comfortably.

 Living in D.C. shouldn’t consist of rushing to work in the morning and dragging yourself back home in the evening only to stare at your TV until you fall asleep on the couch.
-If you really want to enjoy this city, then you need to get out of the house.
+If you really want to enjoy this city, then you need to get out of the house and get around.

-And there’s plenty to do.
-There are constantly cool events, there’s a ton of free entertainment, including more museums than you can shake a stick at, a gazillion monuments, restaurants, bars and much more.
+Don’t worry, there’s no shortage of things to do.
+There are constantly cool events, there’s a ton of free entertainment, including more museums than you can shake a stick at, about a gazillion monuments, restaurants, bars and much more.
 You can navigate around the city, find out about exciting exhibitions, and look for great restaurants by downloading specific apps on your phone.

 However, you need to be persistent and actively seek out opportunities to get to know people.
-One great way is by volunteering for a cause.
+One great way is by volunteering for a cause that you care about.
 Another option is to find group activities to sign up for.